nino1337/cockpit-nextjs-boilerplate/README.md

 - [Homepage](https://nextjs.org/)
 - [Github Repository](https://github.com/vercel/next.js/)

-[Next.js](https://nextjs.org/) on the other hand is used to generate our [static web page](https://en.wikipedia.org/wiki/Static_web_page).
-While exporting our app, it will pre-render every page, we defined, which brings several advantages, like SEO-friendliness and performance boosts.
+[Next.js](https://nextjs.org/) on the other hand is used as our server side renderer.
+It uses nodejs to render React on the server, so make sure to have a host, that can run node.

 ### Jest